openid/fapi/FAPI_2_0_Baseline_Profile.md

      expiration and revocation status of an access token, either by providing an introspection endpoint [@!RFC7662], by exposing signature verification keys, or by deployment-specific means.
- 17. shall not use the HTTP 307 status code when redirecting a request that contains user credentials to avoid forwarding the credentials to a third party accidentally (see section 4.11 of [@I-D.ietf-oauth-security-topics])
+ 17. shall not use the HTTP 307 status code when redirecting a request that contains user credentials to avoid forwarding the credentials to a third party accidentally (see section 4.11 of [I-D.ietf-oauth-security-topics]);
+ 18. should use the HTTP 303 status code when redirecting the user agent using status codes;
- 18. shall not expose open redirectors (see section 4.10 of [@I-D.ietf-oauth-security-topics])
+ 19. shall not expose open redirectors (see section 4.10 of [@I-D.ietf-oauth-security-topics])

 **NOTE**: If replay identification of the authorization code is not possible, it